DreamOfTheRedChamber/think-bigger/README.md

   * Go is invented as a C++ replacement for doing system-level programming.
 It has been used in more and more projects (Docker) and companies (Uber).
   * However, Go does not have as broad applicable scenarios as Node.js.

-##### What achievement are you most proud of<a id="achievement-most-proud-of"></a>
-* **key point**: two or three achievements most proud of and how does the achievement fits with the company

 #### Career development <a id="career-development"></a>
+##### What are the important lessons learned when you transit from a student to a professional developer < id="transition-student-developer"></a>
+* Importance to improve raw productivity
+* Importance to communicate well

-#### Why do you want to work for us<a id="why-want-work-for-us"></a>
+##### Why do you want to work for us <a id="why-want-work-for-us"></a>
 * **key point**: Passion about the technology.
 Passion about products.
 Great work-life balance.
 Great career promotion opportunities.
 In a word, I could learn a lot of things and make a lot of contribution here at XXX.

 ##### Why are you looking for a new opportunity now<a id="why-are-you-looking-for-new-opportunity"></a>
-* **key point: opportunity to learn**
- * I am interested in large-scale distributed systems.
- * I have learned a lot about distributed web apps/big data by myself and is gradually accumulating a long list of personal projects, as you could see on my resume.
- * I really value the opportunity here at XXX to learn more about XXX.
+* **Key points**: No judgement ( No negative evaluation about your previous job/manager ).
+Try not to answer negative problems directly.
+Use words like: Perhaps.
+Say more good things about current company.
+* My answer:
+  * I like XXX products here and I like work-life balance here.
+Being part of a team to build widely known products like XXX and XXX is really rewarding and challenging for me.

-##### What is your plan in the next five years<a id="what-is-your-career-plan-in-next-five-years"></a>
+##### What is your plan in the next five years <a id="what-is-your-career-plan-in-next-five-years"></a>
-* **Short-term goals** ( key point: be general )
+* **General process** ( key point: be general )
- * As a junior software engineer, I will try my best to get myself into a good shape as soon as possible.
- * I am willing to do whatever I could do to help team to move forward.
+  * Getting onboarding -> small tasks -> Bigger tasks -> own a small part of project.
 * **Long-term goals** ( key point: stress interest in long-term career )
- * My goal right now is to find a position at a company where I can grow and take on new challenges over time.
- * Some of the most innovative thinkers in the industry work here and that’s a big reason why I would love to build a career here.
+  * Your company has lots of smart people and a great work-life balance.
+It is a great place to develop my career and build great products.
 * **In a word** my goal is always to reach beyond the company's expectations on me.
 I will try my best to create more value for the company.

 #### Work-life balance <a id="work-life-balance"></a>